1. HOME

 Mom, Dad, my grand parents; Grandma Jean and Grandpa John, Nana Lulu and Poppa Stewart, my uncles and aunts, sisters and brothers, cousins, friends – thank you.

-Those words are pathetically small and I know all the gratitude and love I feel for you will never be contained by them.
-Even if I repeat them over and over for the next hour or more it won't be enough.
+Those words are pathetically small!
+All the gratitude and love I feel for you will never be contained by them.
+Even if I repeat 'thank you' over and over for the next hour or more it won't be enough.

 I’m lucky to have family and friends willing to put the energy and time into making me a better person!
 I want to make sure you all know I’m happy to keep my part of the arrangement going for quite some time yet.